Updated March 22, 2022.

 CDC and CDPHE are actively monitoring the impact that variants of the COVID-19 virus may have on communities and individuals.
 The state is closely evaluating variants that may cause more severe disease, could be more contagious, or may have a greater potential to infect those who are vaccinated or who have recently been infected with COVID-19.

-- Getting a vaccine as soon as possible.
+- Getting a vaccine and recommended third dose as soon as possible.

 - Encouraging students and staff to stay home when sick or potentially contagious.